Transient tachypnea - newborn

 - Blood count and blood culture to rule out infection

 - Chest x-ray to rule out other causes of breathing problems

 - Continuous monitoring of the baby's oxygen levels, breathing, and heart rate

-Transient tachypnea is usually diagnosed after the baby is monitored for 1 or 2 days.
+The diagnosis of transient tachypnea is most often made after the baby is monitored for 1 or 2 days.

 Your baby will be given oxygen to keep the blood oxygen level stable.
-Your baby will usually need the most oxygen within a few hours after birth.
-Then the baby's oxygen needs will begin to decrease.
+Your baby will often need the most oxygen within a few hours after birth.
+The baby's oxygen needs will begin to decrease after that.
 Most infants with transient tachypnea improve in less than 12 - 24 hours.

-The condition usually goes away within 24 - 48 hours after delivery.
-Babies who have had transient tachypnea usually have no further problems from the condition, and do not need special care or follow-up other than their routine pediatrician visits.
+The condition most often goes away within 24 - 48 hours after delivery.
+In most cases, babies who have had transient tachypnea have no further problems from the condition.
+They will not need special care or follow-up other than their routine checkups.